 We’re all familiar with the uniform rental industry.
 We see their products on every USPS, FedEx and UPS driver.
-To ensure that those uniforms are “cleaned, steamed/pressed, assembled and delivered” at the lowest possible cost, the cleaner must, among other things, barcode all garments and utilize a highly automated moving and assembly system to shuttle their garments from point to point.
+To ensure that those uniforms are “cleaned, steamed/pressed, assembled and delivered” at the lowest possible cost, the uniform cleaner or textile rental company must, among other things, barcode all garments and utilize a highly automated moving and assembly system to shuttle their garments from point to point.

 Along comes the value cleaners, the ordinary cleaners and even some wannabe cleaners.
 They figured that if the system works for the uniform rental industry, it’ll work for them too.

 Can you picture your fine garments and household textiles being shuttled around a dry cleaning plant from cleaning to steaming/pressing to assembly to bagging?